+1 b.
+No Interruption of Benefits

-- Teachers who are re-employed for the following school year shall suffer no interruption of health or term life 24 coverage provided they complete the re-training within the deadline.
-25 - c.
-Re-Training Agreement 26 - A re-training agreement shall be signed by the teacher and the Human Resources Director or his/her designee.
-27 - d.
-Notice 28 - The Board shall make every effort to notify teachers who will be subject to RIF procedures as soon as possible 29 30 during the school year. - Priority as Long-term Substitutes 7.
-31 - Teachers who have been RIFed shall be given priority for long-term substitute positions for which they are qualified.
-32 - §300 GRIEVANCE PROCEDURE 34 a.
-Grievance 36
+2 3 Teachers who are re-employed for the following school year shall suffer no interruption of health or term life coverage provided they complete the re-training within the deadline.

-1. Definitions 35
+4 c.
+Re-Training Agreement

+5 A re-training agreement shall be signed by the teacher and the Human Resources Director or his/her designee.

+6 d.
+Notice

+7 8 The Board shall make every effort to notify teachers who will be subject to RIF procedures as soon as possible during the school year.

+9 7.
+Priorit y as Long-term Substitutes

+10 Teach ers who have been RIFFED shall be given priority for long-term substitute positions for which they are qualified.

+11 12 §300 GRIEVANCE PROCEDURE

+13 1.
+Defini tions

+14 a.
+Grievance

-A "grievance" shall mean a complaint in writing that there has been an alleged violation, misinterpretation or 37 misapplication of any provision(s) of this contract, which arose during the term of this contract or the predecessor 38 contract if any grievances are pending.
-Such grievance shall be submitted on the prescribed form, which shall be 39 available in the school office and from the Federation.
-40 b.
+15 16 17 18 A "grievance" shall mean a complaint in writing that there has been an alleged violation, misinterpretation or misapplication of any provision(s) of this contract, which arose during the term of this contract or the predecessor contract if any grievances are pending.
+Such grievance shall be submitted on the prescribed form, which shall be available in the school office and from the Federation.

+19 b.
 Grievant

-The "grievant" shall mean the teacher, teachers, or the Federation filing the grievance.
+20 The "grievant" shall mean the teacher, teachers, or the Federation filing the grievance.

-3 c.
+21 c.
 Days

-The term "days," when used in this section, shall mean contract working days unless otherwise indicated.
+22 23 24 The term "days," when used in this section, shall mean contract working days unless otherwise indicated.
 Thus, weekends, holidays, and vacation/recess days are excluded.
 Summer break is excluded except as indicated in Paragraph (2.h.), below.

-- 7 2.
-General Provisions - 8 a.
+25 2.
+Gener al Provisions

+26 a.
 Purpose

-Good morale is maintained by sincere efforts of all persons concerned to work toward constructive solutions to problems in an atmosphere of courtesy and cooperation.
+27 28 29 30 Good morale is maintained by sincere efforts of all persons concerned to work toward constructive solutions to problems in an atmosphere of courtesy and cooperation.
 The purpose of this procedure is to secure equitable solutions to problems at the lowest possible administrative level.
 The grievance proceedings shall be kept as informal and confidential as may be appropriate at any level of the procedure.

-13 b.
+31 b.
 Conference

-Prior to the formalizing of any grievance into writing, the employee may request a conference with the supervisor for the purpose of presenting a complaint, as well as the possible resolution of the complaint.
+32 33 34 35 36 Prior to the formalizing of any grievance into writing, the employee may request a conference with the supervisor for the purpose of presenting a complaint, as well as the possible resolution of the complaint.
 It shall be the employee's prerogative to have a Federation representative present at such conference or at any other step in the grievance procedure.
 The parties recommend that attempts to resolve any outstanding issues, as a professional courtesy, be discussed with the principal before a grievance is filed.

-c.
+37 c.
 Federation Right

-The Federation shall have the right to appear at any level of the grievance procedure and shall receive copies of all written decisions and records pertaining to the grievance.
+38 39 The Federation shall have the right to appear at any level of the grievance procedure and shall receive copies of all written decisions and records pertaining to the grievance.

-22 d.
-Rights of Grievant/Representative

-Every teacher shall be represented by the Federation in the grievance procedure.
+- d.
+Rights of Grievant/Representative - Every teacher shall be represented by the Federation in the grievance procedure.
 The teacher shall have the right to be present at any grievance discussion.
 When the presence of a teacher at a grievance hearing is requested by either party, illness or other incapacity of the teacher shall be grounds for any necessary extension of grievance procedure time limits.